 - Undergraduate students may apply for research grants of up to $4,000 to cover the costs of purchasing data, administering surveys or other research costs.
 These proposals must be endorsed by a faculty supervisor before submission.
 Grants can also pay for hours worked on original research during the summer, subject to ILR HR policies.

 - Graduate students may apply for grants of up to $5,000 to cover the costs of purchasing data, administering surveys or other research costs.
+We can not support hiring undergraduate research assistants for graduate students.

 - Staff may apply for grants of up to $10,000 for innovative ways to create community around the theme.